 On April 1, 2010, a wholly-owned subsidiary of Immediatek merged with and into Officeware.
-Officeware provides online back-up, file storage and other web-based services for individuals, businesses and governmental organizations.
 The merger with Officeware provides the Company increased operations and a source of operating cash flow.
 As a result of such merger, Immediatek became the sole shareholder of Officeware and Officeware shareholders received 12,264,256 shares of Immediatek common stock in exchange for all of the outstanding shares of common stock of Officeware.
 Radical Investments LP, an affiliate of Radical Holdings LP, owned 24.6% of the Officeware common stock.
 Radical Holdings LP owns the Company's Series A and Series B preferred stock.
 The Immediatek common stock exchanged was valued at \$4,000,000, or approximately \$0.33 per share, as determined by negotiations among the parties and an independent third party valuation.
 Due to the closely held nature and extremely limited trading of the Company's stock, management does not believe the quoted value of its common stock was indicative of the value of the restricted common shares issued in conjunction with the merger.
 The following table summarizes the fair values of the assets acquired and liabilities assumed as of the date of the merger:

 Cash \$ 1,243,806

 Accounts receivable, net 406,120

 Prepaid expenses and other current assets 47,374

 Fixed assets 486,544

 Intangible assets 1,701,622

 Goodwill 766,532

 Other assets 10,153

 Accounts payable (34,005)

 Accrued liabilities (92,636)

 Deferred revenue (432,304)

 Capital lease obligations (103,206)

 Net assets acquired with merger \$ 4,000,000